Babl is a high-performance, scalable web-socket server designed for use in low-latency applications.

 Your application will be notified of connection lifecycle events (

-onDisconnect), and receive
+and receive messages (

 onMessage) from client connections.